lux4rd0/unifi_protect_time_lapse/README.md

 1. **standard** (default): Captures a single frame directly from the stream
    - Simple and fast
    - May show motion blur in high-movement scenarios
+   - Can produce corrupted or incomplete frames, especially with "Enhanced" encoding

 2. **iframe**: Only captures I-frames (keyframes) from the stream
    - Higher quality images with less compression artifacts
    - Reduces motion blur in windy conditions
    - May take slightly longer to capture as it waits for an I-frame
+   - Recommended for most Unifi Protect setups

 3. **blend**: Blends multiple consecutive frames together
    - Reduces motion blur by averaging movement